Beta-Caryophyllene Effects: What Are the Beta-Caryophyllene Benefits?

 BCP has shown a significant result on animal models (mice) of inflammatory and neuropathic pain by interacting with your endocannabinoid system.7 Unlike other traditional medicines long term pain treatment is possible in BCP without the need for higher dosage.

-BCP is produced by various plants, including cannabis, basil, black caraway, cinnamon, clove, copaiba, hops, lavender, oregano, rosemary, and ylang-ylang.
+BCP is produced by various plants, including basil, black caraway, cinnamon, clove, copaiba, hops, lavender, oregano, rosemary, and ylang-ylang.
+We think the best way to experience the beta-caryophyllene effects, though, is through cannabis.

 The interaction of CBD+ Beta-Caryophyllene can be a potential adjunctive treatment for substance abuse/addiction.